Torremolinos or Benalmadena which one is better to visit?

 Torremolinos top things to do and see

-Torremeolinos once a sleepy fishing village is now an internation beach and city destination in the Costa del Sol, with 6 attractive Torremolinos beaches to enjoy and the old town called, Casco Antiqua to explore.
-You can check out the town’s oldest sights to.
+Torremolinos once a sleepy fishing village is now an internation beach and city destination in the Costa del Sol, with 6 attractive Torremolinos beaches to enjoy and the old town called, Casco Antiqua to explore.
+You can check out the town’s oldest sights to explore mixed in with modern plazas, shopping venues, restaurants, bars and hang out spots around the city to enjoy.

 There’s plenty of things to around Torremolinos and not just the beach scene, even though it is spectacular.
 If you are looking for landmarks and historic sites, you can visit the Casa de los Navajas, the Torre de los Molinos and then the Church of Buen Consejo.
 The Old town has lovely public squares, cool walking only promenades with shops, fantastic bars, cafes and international dining.